zlatko-michailov/abc/doc/concepts/media_and_streams.md

 Streams are stateless formatters, while media are the actual containers.
 The idea is that any stream can operate on any medium.

-The notion of media is not easily noticable, because there are only two concrete implementations with unclear names - `stringbuf` and `filebuf`.
+The notion of media is not easily noticeable, because there are only two concrete implementations with unclear names - `stringbuf` and `filebuf`.
 The really important class, though, is the semi-abstract `streambuf`.
 There a three small methods that a medium may have to override to become operational.